Cantera/cantera-website/pages/compiling/installation-reqs.rst

      conda env create -f environment.yaml
      conda activate ct-build

-  After creating the enviroment, it can be updated from within ``ct-build`` using
+  After creating the environment, it can be updated from within ``ct-build`` using

   .. code:: bash